-74. mendation #1, what are the six physical signs to look for that would indicate that there is an work of breathing (WOB)?
-(6pts.) а. b. c.
-75. Please list weaning: t three oxygen measures used in recommendation #1 to assure adequate oxygenation prior to (3pts.)
-76. What doe es recommendation #2 overall while approaching weaning success?
-77. What doe es recommendation #3 overall while approaching weaning success?
-78. In recomr mendation #3, how long should a patient be able to tolerate SBT's prior to extubation?
+74. In recommen increase worl idation #1, what are the six physical signs to look for that would indicate that there is an k of breathing (WOB)?
+(6pts.) a. b.
+75. Please list thr weaning: (3p ree oxygen measures used in recommendation #1 to assure adequate oxygenation prior to ots.) c.
+76. What does re commendation #2 overall while approaching weaning success?
+77. What does re ecommendation #3 overall while approaching weaning success?
+78. In recommen idation #3, how long should a patient be able to tolerate SBT's prior to extubation?
 (1pt.)
-79. In recomm mendation #3, please list four evaluative tools that determines SBT success: (4pts.) c. b. d.
-80. In recomr mendation #3, what PSV range should be used when establishing SBTrials?
+79. In recommen a. b. dation #3, please list four evaluative tools that determines SBT success:(4pts.) c. d.
+80. In recommen idation #3, what PSV range should be used when establishing SBTrials?
 (1pt.)

-81. What doe es recommendation #4 overall while approaching weaning success?
+81. What does recommendation #4 overall while approaching weaning success?

 82. Please list three basic risks to extubation of the invasively mechanical ventilated patient stated in recommendation #4: (3pts.)

 a.

 b.

-с.
+C.

 83. In recommendation #4, non-invasive ventilation may be an alternative to reintubation as it has many benefits.
 Please list three: (3pts.)

 a.

 b.

-c.
+с.

 84. What does recommendation #5 overall while approaching weaning success?

 85. From recommendation #5, please list six non-respiratory factors that can complicate weaning or add to SBT failure: (6pts.)

-a. d .
+a. d.

 b. е.

 c. f.

 86. What does recommendation #6 overall while approaching weaning success?

 87. In recommendation #6, how does the respiratory care practitioner assure comfort as well as minimize ventilator support for resting in between SBT's?
 Please list four: (4pts.)

-remailed support for resting in between 501 3: Flease list four.
-(4pts.)
+a.

+b.

+C.

-b. c. d.
+d.

 88. What does recommendation #7 overall while approaching weaning success?

 89. What does recommendation #8 overall while approaching weaning success?

 90. What does recommendation #9 overall while approaching weaning success?

-In recommendation #0, what are the intubated nation to do not be head list as people who would be nefit 91.
-In recommendation #9, what orally intubated patients does the book list as people who would benefit from a tracheostomy tube instead?
-Please list four: (4pts.) a. b.
-C. d. e.
+91. In recommendation #9, what orally intubated patients does the book list as people who would benefit from a tracheostomy tube instead?
+Please list four: (4pts.)

+a.

+b.

+с.

+d.

+e.

 92. In recommendation #9, how long (range) does the author suggest that it takes for a tracheostomy tube to mature?
 (1pt.)

 93. What does recommendation #10 overall while approaching weaning success?

 94. What does recommendation #11 overall while approaching weaning success?
 95. What does recommendation #12 state overall about the type of patient used with this recommendation?

-96. In recommendat cion #12, what are the goals of weaning in long term facilities?
-Please list four: (4pts.)
+96. In recommendation #12, what are the goals of weaning in long term facilities?
+Please list four: (4pts.) a. b. c. d. e.
+97. The best way to prevent aspiration during NPPV is to a. b. c. d.
+98. A patient has been on nasal mask NPPV for almost 24 hours.
+The patient complains of nasal congestion and a dry mouth.
+Which of the following would you recommend? Α. Β. C. D. 99.
+A patient experiences increased work of breathing, shallow breathing and a respiratory rate of 30 breaths per minute.

-a.

-b.

-c.

-d.

-e.

-97. The best way to prevent aspiration during NPPV is to

-a.

-b.

-c.

-d.

-A. B. C. D. .
-Which of the following would you recommend?

-breaths per mini is: iences increased work of breathing, shallow breathing and a respiratory rate of 30 ute.
 The patient is receiving O2 by air-entrainment mask with a FiO2 of 0.50.
-The ABG

-рН 7.44

-PaCO2 34 torr

-PaO2 46 torr

-HCO3- BE 21 mEq/L 0

-The doctor asks should recomme the respiratory care practitioner to improve the patient's hypoxemia.
-The therapist end:
+The ABG is: 7.44 pН 34 torr PaCO2 PaO2 46 torr HCO3-21 mEq/L ΒE 0 The doctor asks the respiratory care practitioner to improve the patient's hypoxemia.
+The therapist should recommend:

-Α.

-В.